Last modified on August 4, 2023

 Because Week 4 and 5 topics aren’t able to be integrated as easily as Week 1 and 2, some groups will be doing a sonata analysis while others will do a pop analysis.

 The process is essentially the same for all groups—just be sure you know which repertoire you should be analyzing.
-Check your Slack channel, where I have informed you of it and updated the channel topic accordingly.

 Both of these movements are on a much larger scale than the Beethoven sonata you analyzed in Week 4.
 Be prepared for a lot more weirdness!
 But I promise that each movement can still be analyzed through Sonata Theory and hypermetrical analysis.